 DVB editor-in-chief Aye Chan Naing told CPJ via email that Aung San Lin was tortured during interrogations after his arrest, which resulted in numbness and pain in his leg and frequent headaches.

-Aye Chan Naing said authorities refused to tell his family where he was being held for over a month and that his wife later received an anonymous phone call demanding that she pay a bribe if she wanted to see him alive.
+Aye Chan Naing, who received CPJ’s International Press Freedom Award in 2021, said authorities refused for over a month to tell his family where Aung San Lin was being held and that his wife later received an anonymous phone call demanding that she pay a bribe if she wanted to see him alive.
 Aye Chan Naing said she and DVB refused to pay.

-The Ministry of Information did not reply to CPJ’s emailed request for comment on Aung San Lin’s conviction, sentencing, and status in prison in late 2022.
+The Ministry of Information did not reply to emailed request for comment in late 2024 on Aung San Lin’s status, health, and treatment in prison.